-It may come as a surprise to some small business owners and information technology specialists, but not all business phone models are the same.
-Costs can vary drastically depending on whether you select a generic phone model, a medium-range name brand model, or a top-of-the-line name-brand model.
+It may surprise some small business owners and information technology specialists, but not all business phone models are the same.
+Costs can vary drastically depending on selecting a generic phone model, a medium-range name brand model, or a top-of-the-line name-brand model.

 Phone features that may or may not be included, depending on your phone model, can include:

 - Inside/Outside Ringing